Start-finish: November 2017 – November 2018

 Discharges from the facility are managed by two discharge consents, one for air and the other for treated wastewater to be discharged via an outfall pipe 1.8km into the sea.
 Both are due to expire on 31 December 2021.
 While applying for new resource consents, we want to ensure that they incorporate future service needs in the area.

-Here you can find the information from the first two public open days that took place in February 2018, where we presented the long-list of initial options.
-The material that was displayed at these open days are below for your reference:
+Below you can find the information from the public open days that took place in February and June 2018, where we presented the preferred option and the process of selecting from the initial options.
+The material that was displayed at these open days are here for your reference:

 Long-list options poster